Selinali01/selinali01.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
 My name is Selina.
-I am currently a Masters student at Cornell Tech, pursuing my MEng in Computer Science.
-Previously, I graduated from the University of Pennsylvania, where I received my B.A. in Economics, and minors in Data Science and Statistics.
+I am currently a Masters student at `Cornell Tech`, pursuing my MEng in Computer Science.
+Previously, I graduated from the `University of Pennsylvania`, where I received my B.A. in Economics, and minors in Data Science and Statistics.
 I worked as a Quant Researcher at J.P.
 Morgan for a year before pursuing my masters.
 <br>

 I am also a competitive golfer, representing